 Proactive hazard perception learning activities have been shown to embed knowledge and significantly reduce workplace incidents and injuries.
 Hazard perception training should be a top priority for any company, regardless of the size or the industry.
 This training should be made available to educate all staff on how to safely work in their daily environment, how to spot a potential hazard, and how to maintain a health and safety culture that will spark awareness and interest in safety among employees.
 By following hazard perception training up with a robust reporting requirement, you have a recipe that will help to address workplace safety risks.

 Research indicates that hazard perception training delivery is important especially around specific workplace hazards, and this is where virtual and interactive training methods make a serious difference.
 Learners need ownership, an active role in the process and relevance.
 This will produce a learning interaction that guides and embeds knowledge that will be ingrained during subsequent work practices to help them recognise and recall risk.

-Tap Into Safety has interactive hazard perception training modules which can be completed in 15 minutes and can easily be added to your existing safety induction, on-boarding and refresher training modules via a simple URL integration.
+Tap into Safety has interactive hazard perception training courses which can be completed in 15 minutes and can easily be added to your existing safety induction, on-boarding and refresher training modules via a simple URL integration.